 Still decorating with incandescent Christmas lights, and wondering if it's finally time to switch to LED lights?
 Here's what you need to know to make an informed decision.

 They also don't require a lot of maintenance.
-Since LED bulbs don't burn out -- just get dimmer over time -- you don't have to fuss with replacing bulbs and fuses.
+Since LED bulbs don't burn out, just get dimmer over time, you don't have to fuss with replacing bulbs and fuses.
 Just plug them in, and they'll light up reliably year after year.
+Plus, home improvement stores often offer trade-in programs where you can turn in your old Christmas lights for a few dollars off of new, energy-efficient sets.

 Since LED Christmas lights don't get hot to the touch, they're safe to use around your Christmas tree, wreaths and garlands.